 Keyboarding classes are offered to students entering high school, but why wait?
 Public and homeschool children need correct and consistent instruction to learn proper typing techniques.
 Letting your child loose on a keyboard can encourage improper posture and poor typing habits that may be tough to break later in their life.
 Typing software specifically for kids establishes structured and engaging typing lessons to motivate your child to learn.
 Typing software like Typing Instructor for Kids, UltraKey and Mickey’s Typing Adventure work well for children as young as six years old.
 To learn more about how these applications can help your children or students, read our articles about kids typing software.

-The best typing software for kids teaches children correct finger-to-key movement across the entire keyboard and includes a variety of material to keep them motivated while they learn.
-To help you find the right typing software for your youngster, here is what you should look for in keyboarding software for kids.
+The best typing software teaches children correct finger-to-key movement across the entire keyboard and includes a variety of material to keep them motivated while they learn.
+To help you find the right typing software for your youngsters, here is what you should look for in keyboarding software for kids:

 Lessons & Drills

-Children's typing software should begin by teaching the basics of proper finger placement and movement, with lessons that specifically focus on individual fingers and each hand.
-Such applications should also include lessons that focus on both typing accuracy and speed.
-Keyboarding drills, timed typing tests for kids and engaging, multi-level typing games all reinforce the skills taught in each lesson.
+No matter the target age, typing software for kids should start with the basics of proper finger placement and movement.
+The best software begins with lessons focusing on individual fingers and each hand.
+After your children learn proper finger placement, the remaining lessons will boost their accuracy and speed.
+Keyboarding drills, timed typing tests and engaging, multi-level typing games all reinforce the skills taught in each lesson.

 Help & Support